 - Ensure that any damages to flooring are dealt with efficiently, with affected areas cordoned off in the meantime if needed.

-- Regular safety checks are conducted by an appropriate member of staff (for example a health and safety officer) to make sure equipment and furniture are stored away correctly.
+- Regular safety checks are conducted by an appropriate member of staff (for example a health and safety officer) to make sure equipment and furniture is stored away correctly.

 - Mop up spills etc as soon as possible, ensuring equipment to do so is readily available around the office.

-- Use hazard signs when appropriate, to warn employees of a wet and/or slippery floor.
+Use hazard signs when appropriate, including warning employees of a wet and/or slippery floor.

 The term manual handling covers a wide variety of activities including lifting, lowering, pushing, pulling and carrying.
 The HSE’s latest report into non-fatal injuries in the workplace showed that handling, lifting and carrying were the second most common cause, with 18 per cent of respondents experiencing this.

 Whilst there is likely to be only a small amount of manual handling required in an office job in particular, many employees may still find themselves in a position where they are required to help with these duties.
 If employees are not aware of how to carry out lifting and/or carrying correctly, they are at a much greater risk of experiencing an injury.